jtriley-eth/huff-style-guide/README.md

 # Huff Style Guide

-_A mostly reasonable approach to Huff style._
+_A mostly reasonable approach to Huff styling._

 This style guide is based on common conventions with deviations where reasonable in the context of huff.
 Optimization is around readability, control flow clarity, and in some cases, redundant